AttuneIntelligence/ai-builder/README.md

     ```bash
     docker run -it --rm -p 8888:8888 -p 8080:8080 $REGISTRY_IMAGE:main
     ```
     By default, this container will open an interactive bash environment.
-Two possible flags can be appended...
+If you'd rather work in Jupyter, the following flag can be appended...
       * `--launch-jupyter`; launch a Jupyter Lab server on port 8888.
-      * `--launch-streamlit`; launch a streamlit web interface on port 8080.

 5. _optional_ Push the Docker image to your own Github Container Registry.
     This will require you to have a personal access token with `read:packages` and `write:packages` permissions.
 You can create a token [here](https://github.com/settings/tokens).
 Note that you'll also need to either fork the `AI Builder` repository or create a new repository in your own account.